terminalnode/mrfreeze/README.md

 By default the pytests will run on all cores at once, using xdist.
 To disable this behaviour add the option `-n 0`.

+## Why is there one folder called `database` and one called `databases`?
+Valid question.
+Basically the way the bot stores information in permanent storage (i.e. in one or more sqlite3 databases) is being reworked into a more centralised and maintainable system.
+Right now some shit's stored in text files, due to a sudden impulse to linux things up and make everything a file, some stuff is stored in a number of separate database files (with like one or two tables each).

+This is kind of stupid and stems from me not knowing anything about databases when the system was first designed, and as such keeping things in separate containers was hugely beneficial.

+The new system stores all information in a single file, `settings.db` which is created when the bot runs for the first time.
+The settings are then divided logically into modules which in turn are then further divided up into modules responsible for a single table.

 ## Reimplemented functions:
 ### Owner commands
 * **!restart**   - Restarts the bot.
 Very useful for testing new code.